"Poo-tee-weet": Reflections on Slaughter House 5

 The narrarator also mentions that Billy first started time travelling after his plane crash.
 It is also possible that his mental state can be derived from the physical consequences of the plane-crash.
 As Billy is the only survivor, and as he seems to suffer from severe injuries of the head, one might also consider the existence of Tralfamadore a consequence of brain damage.

 Another hint to the question whether Billy only imagines his time-travel experiences or not, are the novels written by Kilgore Trout.
 In his novel The Big Board, the fictitious character Trout narrates the story of a man and a woman being abducted to another planet and being shown in a zoo.
 As Billy is a fan of this author, one might conclude that he has taken a story he has once read to be real, and that he has projected the situation of Trout's characters on himself.
+For a guy who imagines himself to be eating a pear as a giraffe and thinks he has slept with a famous actress on another planet, it is very probable that Billy is nothing more than a classic schizophrenia case.

 Things I liked (Anas)